KaliChopra/16-Bit-CPU-Processor/README.md

 - I am Kali Chopra pursuing Electronics Engineering at IIT (BHU), Varanasi.S
 - I have made a 16-bit CPU using Verilog HDL.
-- The verilog files along with testbench are attached in this repository.
+- The Verilog files along with testbench are attached to this repository.
-- The block diagram of design is as follows:
+- The block diagram of the design is as follows:

   ![](Aspose.Words.3b51a1bc-1357-40d0-80fd-d2b331fc6f02.001.png)